The Dragonfly Initiative

 Samuel Abreu

-Sports Psychology & Mental Health Educator
+Sports Educator

 Sam is a multi-time NCAA tournament participant, conference champion, and recipient of both the Delahanty Bronze and Gold Awards for academic excellence.
 He is also a member of the Association of Applied Sport Psychology (AASP).
 In 2024, Sam interned at Walker’s Point Youth and Family Services in Milwaukee and co-led a research study on goal-setting techniques and soccer performance.